bytebase/bytebase.com/content/blog/migrating-postgres-from-render-to-neon.md

 Around the same time.
 Vercel and Neon just [announced a partnership](https://vercel.com/blog/vercel-storage#vercel-postgres-complex-data-made-easy) to allow provisioning a Neon database right from the Vercel project.
-We have known Neon since its inception, so we took a deep look and gladly found that Neon provides [built-in connectioning pooling](https://neon.tech/docs/connect/connection-pooling).
+We have known Neon since its inception, so we took a deep look and gladly found that Neon provides [built-in connection pooling](https://neon.tech/docs/connect/connection-pooling).

 We first tried to provision a Neon database from the Vercel console.